tosti007/MMM-ProfileSwitcher/README.md

 * Swedish (thanks to Snille)

 ## Notes
+* Using [MagicMirror-LocalTransport-Module](https://github.com/CFenner/MagicMirror-LocalTransport-Module) by CFenner results in this module to break.
+See [Using With Other Modules](#magicmirror-localtransport-module-by-cfenner) for a fix.
 * All the profile names are case sensitive.
 * Multiple messages for a single profile will result in a randomly chosen message.
 * If no class is set then it will never show, unless it is added to the `ignoreModules` array.